joshwithers/linkinbio/README.md

 A modern, customisable link-in-bio theme built with Astro and Tailwind CSS.
 Created by Josh Withers for personal branding and professional networking.

-Lightly adapted from Trevor Tyler Lee's [Treelink](https://treelink.app) app.
+Inspired by Trevor Tyler Lee's [Treelink](https://treelink.app) app.

 ## 🎨 About This Theme